Real Nutrition in Pregnancy: Beyond Supplements, Towards Real Food

 Essential for placenta function, brain development, and memory formation.

-Raw egg yolk and grass fed beef liver are the richest sources.
+Raw egg yolk and grass fed beef liver are the richest sources available to us.

 A large trial found higher maternal choline intake improved children’s sustained attention at age 7.